-Pasta Salad Recipe Swapped for Healthy Ingredients
+Pasta Salad Recipe Swapped with Healthy Ingredients

 Anjali Shah is a food writer and owner of The Picky Eater, a healthy food and lifestyle blog.
 Anjali Shah grew up a “whole wheat” girl, but married a “white bread” kind of guy.
 Hoping to prove that nutritious food could in fact be delicious and desirable, she taught herself how to cook and successfully transformed her husband’s eating habits from a diet of frozen pizzas and Taco Bell to her healthy, yet flavorful recipes made with simple, wholesome ingredients.
 The Picky Eater chronicles her adventures creating healthy recipes that her “fast food loving husband” enjoys.
 You'll also find healthy lifestyle tips, recipe makeovers, snippets of Anjali's everyday life, and other personal anecdotes along with her recipes on her blog.
 More about Anjali: She is a traveler, adventurer, cooking- show addict, lover of veggies, self-taught chef, and a Bay Area native.
 Follow her on Twitter, Facebook, Pinterest, or Google+.